Long-Term Care Policy Considerations

 Care in an Assisted Living or Nursing Facility is generally covered, providing the facility is properly licensed.

 As time goes by, more and more innovative features and built-in benefits are showing up in the marketplace.
-These include an Additional Benefit for Injury to Age 65 and a Return of Premium Benefit if the insured dies prior to Age 65.
+These include higher coverage limits for Professional Home Health Care services and a Return of Premium Benefit if the insured dies prior to Age 65.
 Also look for a policy that has a Respite Care Benefit to provide unpaid caregiver relief or a Bed Reservation Benefit, that pays for your nursing home or assisted living facility room while you are temporarily away.

 How much will the policy pay for the care you need?
-Some of today’s policies offer a choice of benefits that can range from $1,500 to $9,000 a month.
-Since assisted living costs less than nursing home care, premium sensitivity is addressed by those policies offering a range of assisted living options, starting at 50% of the maximum monthly benefit.
+Some of today’s policies offer a choice of benefits that can range from $1,500 to $10,000 a month.
+Since assisted living costs less than nursing home care, premium sensitivity is addressed by policies offering a range of assisted living options, starting as low as 50% of the Maximum Monthly Benefit.
 And since most prefer to receive care at home, look for a policy that offers monthly cash benefits – even when care is provided by spouse, family, and friends.
 When Professional Home Care Services are needed, some policies pay up to 200% of the nursing home benefit to meet the high cost of skilled home care.

 It’s a good idea to check the prevailing prices of home care and facility care in your geographic area before deciding on benefit amounts that will give you sufficient protection.